kodecocodes/i9t/uikit-dynamics/uikit-dynamics.markdown

 let animator = UIDynamicAnimator(referenceView: view)
 ```

 `UIDynamicAnimator` is where all the physics voodoo happens.
+A dynamic animator is an intermediary between your dynamic items (UIView subviews in this case), the dynamic behaviors you create and the iOS physics engine.
+It provides a context for the animations to be calculated before being rendered.
+Dynamic Behaviors encapsulate the physics for a particular desired effect like gravity, attraction, bounce, etc. Dynamic animators keep track of where all of your items are during the animation process.
 The `referenceView` we passed in is the canvas where all the animation takes place.
 All of the views we animate must be a subview of the reference view.

 ### Your First Behavior